 Buffett says allowing US default would be idiocy

-OMAHA, Neb.
-(AP) — Billionaire Warren Buffett said Wednesday it would be idiocy for the nation’s leaders to allow the United States to default on its bills.
+OMAHA, Nebraska (AP) — Billionaire Warren Buffett said Wednesday it would be idiocy for American leaders to allow the United States to default on its bills.

 Buffett is a renowned investor who leads the Berkshire Hathaway conglomerate.
 He appeared Wednesday on CNBC.